16 Top-Rated National and State Parks in Pennsylvania

 Presque Isle State Park is unique because in addition to the recreation on land, it is not uncommon to see people surfing or scuba diving in the waters around the park.

 Where to Stay: There are quite a few hotels in Erie located within a couple of miles of Presque Isle State Park.
-The Sheraton Erie Bayfront Hotel is located on the waterfront and centrally located to other attraction in Erie and the park.
+The Sheraton Erie Bayfront Hotel is located on the waterfront and centrally located to other attractions in Erie and the park.
 The Courtyard by Marriott is also located on the water, so it is a scenic and convenient location.

 If you want a more unique lodging experience during your visit to Presque Isle State Park, you can book one of the 30 rooms in the Glass House Inn, a small motel that replicates old-style colonial architecture.